Joseph7e/Target-Enrichment-of-Metazoan-Mitochondrial-DNA-with-Hybridization-Capture-Probes/README.md

 wget https://ftp.ncbi.nlm.nih.gov/refseq/release/mitochondrion/mitochondrion.2.1.genomic.fna.gz
 ```

-The R script edited from Dunn et al and for construction of Figure1 is called.
+The R script edited from Dunn et al and for construction of Figure1 is called. phylo-availability.r

 ### FASTA and BED file with probe locations